pyprg/dssex/README.md

     * slack node, marker of a node, source of given complex voltage
     * given flow value (PQI-measurements, real value)
     * given node value (measurement or setpoint of voltage, real value)

+As there are separate decision variables for real and imaginary parts of node voltages and internally build expressions of real and imaginary parts for currents of both device abstractions (branches and injections) using **phasor measurements** would be a natural fit.
+However, the focus was up to now including the more difficult to process but widely-used measurement values of V/I magnitude.
+Hence, including phasor measurements is not yet done.

 ## Math Approach